parhamhadikhani/Multi-Objective_Human_Activity_Discovery_with_Game-Theory/README.md

 ![arch](/figures/conceptual overview2.jpg)

 The workflow of the proposed method is as follows.
-First, keyframes are selected from the video sequence by computing kinetic energy.
-Then, features based on different aspects of skeleton including displacement, orientation, and statistical are extracted.
-Principal components are then chosen by applying PCA on the features.
-Next, overlapping time windows is used to segment a series of keyframes as activity samples.
-Hybrid PSO clustering with Gaussian mutation operator is used to discover the groups of activities.
-Eventually, K-means clustering is applied to the resultant cluster centers to refine the centroids.
+In stage 1, keyframes and joints are and selected from input frames.
+In stage 2, features are extracted and normalized.
+Important features are selected b PCA and frames are segmented into the fix sized time overlapping windows.
+The HAD stage is executed for different values of k in the range of kmin to kmax, and centroids are first selected randomly from samples.
+After initialization and evaluation of each solution based on the objective functions used, non-dominated solutions are obtained.
+To avoid getting stuck into the local optimal trap, Gaussian mutation is applied to non-dominated solutions.
+Then, Nash equilibrium is used to select the global optimal solution.
+In stage 4, the Jump method is employed to find the optimal number of clusters and return the result of the estimated number of clusters.

 ![arch](/figures/diagram7.jpg)